tytydraco/yessleep/out/I_Lost_a_Dare.md

 "Nine,"

 I felt something icy on my arm.
 A cold sensation, dry and sharp, like a finger sliding along my arm.
-I could hear a sound like a breath in my right ear, as if someone where whispering into it too quietly for me to hear.
-And just as I was about to say ten, I felt the part of the mattress beside lower, as if someone were sitting beside me.
+I could hear a sound like a breath in my right ear, as if someone were whispering into it too quietly for me to hear.
+And just as I was about to say ten, I felt the part of the mattress beside me lower, as if someone were sitting beside me.

 I got up and ran from the room.
 I kept my eyes shut as I did, afraid of what I might see if I looked.
 And though I lost the dare, and my friends still tease me about it, I'm still happy I didn't count to ten.
 It makes me shudder to think of what would've happened to me if I had.